Grants & Sponsored Programs Main Menu

 3.6 Conflict of Interest Policy Pertaining to Sponsored Projects

 Summary: This policy sets forth procedures and guidelines that are to be followed in resolving actual and potential faculty conflicts of interest and commitment pertaining to sponsored projects.
-This policy applies to all sponsored projects funded by A) commercial sponsors, B) those federal agencies having specific conflict of interest requirements, and C) purchase orders and subcontracts issued by Armstrong Atlantic State University on behalf of sponsored projects, irrespective of the source of funds.
+This policy applies to all sponsored projects funded by A) commercial sponsors, B) those federal agencies having specific conflict of interest requirements, and C) purchase orders and subcontracts issued by Armstrong State University on behalf of sponsored projects, irrespective of the source of funds.

 The university and its faculty often benefit from the faculty’s participation in both public and private outside activities.
 The university has no interest in setting forth detailed rules that may interfere with faculty members’ legitimate outside interests.